appcircleio/appcircle-docusaurus/docs/publish-module/publish-walkthrough-for-app-store/index.md

 :::info Binary

 The binary file can be uploaded to the Publish module either manually or through the Build module.
-For more detailed instructions, please refer to th [**Upload Binary**](/publish-module/publish-walkthrough-for-app-store#uploading-binary) section.
+For more detailed instructions, please refer to the [**Upload Binary**](/publish-module/publish-walkthrough-for-app-store#uploading-binary) section.

 :::

-- Gather all required metadata for your app, such as:
+- Gather all required metadata for your app for the targeted store(s), such as:

     - App name
     - Description